Pagglait: Plot

 Meanwhile, members of the family react strongly when it is revealed that Astik had signed an insurance policy for INR 50 lakhs, of which Sandhya is the sole nominee.
 Shivendra's brothers Tarun, Ghanshyam, and Pappu convince him to use the insurance money for repaying his own bank loans, and he unwillingly tries to replace Sandhya with himself and Usha as nominees.
 Shivendra and Usha, still grieving the loss of their son, try to come to terms with the family's proposal that Sandhya should be married off to Astik's paternal cousin, Tarun's son Aditya, who is unemployed and failing to manage money for his hotel business.

 Sandhya asks Aditya why he wants to marry her.
 He says he is in love with her, which touches her heart and she accepts the proposal.
 This angers her parents and Alok, who is also in love with her.
 On the 13th day of Astik's funeral, Aditya leaves hastily.
 His parents tell everyone that Sandhya told him that she was pregnant with Astik's child.
 It is revealed by Aditya's sister, Aditi, that Sandhya lied about her pregnancy to test Aditya's love for her.
 Sandhya goes missing from the house after the funeral.

 Sandhya, meanwhile, is ready to begin a new life with a new job in a new city.
 Even after being a topper in her M.A. class, her family never let her settle for a job.
 She shares how since childhood, the main focus of her parents was to marry her off, without any concern for her independence.
 Seeing Aakanksha working a job, she becomes motivated to work, and become financially independent.
 She realises that if she had stayed back, she could never live her own life; because in a patriarchal society, other people make decisions for women.

 Eventually, in three separate letters to Usha, her mother, Alka, and Alok, Sandhya bids goodbye to her in-laws.
 Shivendra finds a cheque for the full insurance money, which Sandhya left for him as she believed he'd need it more than her.
 She also promises to support her in-laws as her husband did.

-Sandhya meets with Aakanksha one last time and apologises for earlier her outburst, and gives her the photograph Astik had kept in his book.
+Sandhya meets with Aakanksha one last time and apologises for her earlier outburst, and gives her the photograph Astik had kept in his book.
 In the end, she travels on a bus, ready to face life afresh.